terralang/terra/getting-started.md

 The statement `a:add(b)` will normally desugar to `Complex.methods.add(a,b)`.
 Notice that `a` is a `Complex` but the `add` function expects a `&Complex`.
 If necessary, Terra will insert one implicit address-of operator on the first argument of the method call.
 In this case `a:add(b)` will desugar to `Complex.methods.add(&a,b)`.

 Like the `.` selection operator, the `:` method operator can also be used directly on pointers.
 In this case, the pointer is first dereferenced, and the normal rules for methods are applied.
 For instance, when using the `:` operator on a value of type `&Complex` (e.g. `ptra`), it will first insert a dereference and desugar to `Complex.methods.add(@a,b)`.
-Then to match the of `add`, it will apply the implicit address-of operator to get `Complex.methods.add(&@a,b)`.
+Then to match the type of `add`, it will apply the implicit address-of operator to get `Complex.methods.add(&@a,b)`.
 This allows a single method definition to take as an argument either a type `T` or a pointer `&T`, and still work when the method is called on value of type `T` or type `&T`.

 To make defining methods easier, we provide a syntax sugar.